dhruv-fadadu/CV-Grader/README.md

 **Overview**
  - This project provides an automated, production-ready workflow designed for HR teams to efficiently evaluate candidates' CVs against job scorecards.
 Using AI, it analyzes and scores how well a candidate's profile matches a given role.

-🔧 What It Does
-The workflow takes:

-A Candidate's CV (PDF)

-A Job Scorecard (PDF)

-Then it:

-Uses an AI agent to analyze relevance and generate a summary and score.

-Outputs the result in a readable format for HR review.

-This can significantly reduce manual screening time and ensure consistent, unbiased evaluation across applications.

 🧰 Requirements